 Mac of the Month Day is my favorite day of the month, and this month I'm pleased to present you with Mozzarella Stick Mac and Cheese!
 Rather than baking mozzarella sticks and adding them to the mac and cheese, I turned the whole dish almost into a giant mozzarella stick resting atop mac and cheese.

-I’ve been having a love affair with mozzarella sticks for a while now.
+I've been having a love affair with mozzarella sticks for a while now, so making mozzarella stick mac and cheese was inevitable.
 I pretty much want them all the time and never get sick of them!
-So they were a natural choice for this month’s mac of the month.
+So they were a natural choice for this month's mac of the month.

 Mozzarella Stick Mac and Cheese